Providing JSON data to Lexer

 Validating JSON data

 Lexer provides JSON schema files for each of the data specifications supported by the CDXP.
-You can download copies of each schema from the API reference page.
+You can download copies of each schema from our Github repository.

-This process accepts a file that contains your exported data and compares this against the schema downloaded above.
-The script will raise an error if your file does not comply with the schema, allowing you to address many data quality issues prior to transferring.
-This way your team can troubleshoot data quality issues reducing back and forth with the Lexer team.
+This script raises an error if your file doesn't comply with the schema, allowing you to address data quality issues prior to transferring.
+This helps your team troubleshoot data quality issues and reduces back and forth with the Lexer team.

 Need some help?